 - 1. "FOR" the election of all seven nominees for director identified on pages 4 and 5 (Proposal 1); - 2.
-"FOR" the proposal to approve an amendment to the LTIP (Proposal 2); and - in our discretion as to other business that properly comes before the Annual Meeting or at any adjournments or postponements thereof.
+"FOR" the proposal to approve an amendment to the LTIP (Proposal 2); and - 3.
+"FOR" the proposal to ratify Grant Thornton LLP as independent auditor for the Company for the fiscal year ending December 31, 2017 (Proposal 3); and - 4. in our discretion as to other business that properly comes before the Annual Meeting or at any adjournments or postponements thereof.